El Monte, California: Public safety

 The City of El Monte Neighborhood Services Division provides enforcement of health and safety, municipal codes, zoning and building codes.
 Five Neighborhood Services Officers respond to complaints and pro-actively address violations.
 The Animal Control Division is also part of the Neighborhood Services Division.
 Animal Control Officers respond to all calls related to animals.

+Politics

 Economy

 According to the city's 2018 Comprehensive Annual Financial Report, the top employers in the city are:

 Cathay Bank has a corporate center in El Monte.